real-itu/REAL_website/content/authors/Thomas Vase Schultz Volden/_index.md

 # Interests to show in About widget
 # MODIFY:
 interests:
-- Learning Analytics
 - Procedural Content Generation
-- Game analytics
-- Artificial Intelligence
+- Player modeling
+- Adaptive Puzzle Games
-- Neuroscience
+- Large Language Models

 # Education to show in About widget
 # UNCOMMENT AND MODIFY IF YOU WANT TO: